 Mayfair’s central location is handy, being close to Hyde Park, Oxford Street, and the West End.
-Accommodation here comes with a luxury price tag, though, so for true “budget” accommodations, look elsewhere.
-The area is quite literally ritzy, counting The Ritz amongst its many luxury hotels.
-Other high-end hotels include The Connaught and The Dorchester, both featuring Michelin-starred restaurants.
+Accommodation here comes with a luxury price tag, so for true “budget” accommodations, look elsewhere.

-You might want to consider nearby Piccadilly or Paddington, just north of Hyde Park, for some comparatively cheap hotels.
+For some comparatively cheap hotels, you might consider nearby Piccadilly or Paddington, just north of Hyde Park.
 But for the full Mayfair experience, here are the best accommodations in the area:

-- Best Budget Hotel near Mayfair: The Z Hotel Piccadilly
+- Budget Hotel near Mayfair: The Z Hotel Piccadilly

-- Best Mid-Range Hotel in Mayfair: The Chesterfield Mayfair
+- Mid-Range Hotel in Mayfair: The Chesterfield Mayfair

-- Best Vacation Rental in Mayfair: This Superb New Mayfair 1 Bed 1.5 Bath Flat
+- Vacation Rental in Mayfair: This Superb New Mayfair 1 Bed 1.5 Bath Flat

 - A most honorable mention: The Dorchester, this decadent hotel is where the Dorchester Collection gets its name from!

-And Marylebone is pretty handy for Hyde Park, too – use the entrance near Marble Arch.
+And Marylebone is handy for Hyde Park, too – use the entrance near Marble Arch.
 Look out for the Hyde Park Playground, the Buckhill Playground, and the junior tennis courts.
-And next door in Kensington Gardens there’s the Gorilla Circus trapeze school.
+And next door in Kensington Gardens, there’s the Gorilla Circus trapeze school.

 Also north of Marylebone is Lord’s Cricket Ground, the home of cricket and the world’s oldest sporting museum.
-And a tour of Abbey Road will take you to the world-famous recording studios where you can make like a Beatle and walk across the iconic Abbey Road zebra crossing.
+A tour of Abbey Road will take you to the world-famous recording studios where you can make like a Beatle and walk across the iconic Abbey Road zebra crossing.

-You can get even closer to your favorite stars – in wax form, that is – at Madame Tussauds.
-Lines for the original Madame Tussauds are always huge, so buy a Tussauds ticket ahead of time, or one as part of a multi-attraction ticket bundle.
-A few minutes walk away is another fabulous attraction, the Sherlock Holmes Museum at the great detective’s home, 221b Baker Street.
+You can get even closer to your favorite stars – in wax form – at Madame Tussauds.
+Lines for the original Madame Tussauds are always huge, so buy a Tussauds ticket ahead of time or one as part of a multi-attraction ticket bundle.
+A few minutes’ walk away is another fabulous attraction, the Sherlock Holmes Museum at the great detective’s home, 221b Baker Street.